stevencarlislewalker/sparkLearn/README.md

 [spark-csv](https://github.com/databricks/spark-csv)

 The basic idea is to call `spark-shell` with the `--packages` option.

-Ben had a success here, but it hasn't been documented yet (TODO).
+See [here](https://github.com/stevencarlislewalker/sparkLearn/blob/master/notes/Localspark-csv.md) for notes on how to do this on a local spark-shell.

 #### Development environment / workflow setup